Self-scanning vs. Self-checkout

 What is self-scanning?

-When using a self-scanning solution, the payment can either be done directly in the device, or at a separate payment tower at the store exit.
-The payment setup depends on the structure of the self-scanning solution, and the retailer’s preferences.
+When using a self-scanning solution, payment can either be completed directly on the device or at a separate payment terminal near the store exit.
+The payment method depends on the structure of the self-scanning system and the retailer’s preferences.

 Another form of self-scanning was launched by Amazon called Amazon Go.
 In this type of store, sensors and cameras would notice what products the shopper put in their basket, and thereby charge the customer for it after leaving the store.
 It has had moderate success, primarily due to the required investments and the amount of technolgy needed.